How do I use the form mailer?

 - The action of the form must always be set to '/mailer'.

 - _msg_confirmation = the URL that the visitor is taken to after he submits the form.
-In the example above, the reader will be taken to the homepage, but you can use any page on your website including a Thank You static page you can create using the Page Manager.
+In the example above, the reader will be taken to a static Page Manager Thank You page called /contact-form-submission.
+You can user any page on your website.

 - _msg_order = the order of the fields as they should be displayed in the email sent to the form mailer recipient.